Imesi-ile: Economy

 The primary source of revenue in Imesi-ile is through agriculture.
 Her vantage position creates fertile land for all kinds of agric products for yam, cocoyam, cassava, maize and beans.
 Imesi-ile is one of the major suppliers of different, best quality, species of yam including eleyintu, ikerikete, aro, efuru, olo, igangan, ogojo, jimokun, alaoko, esinmirin, aga, yinmirin, ilolo, eki, rodoke, elefure, apeepe, motoku, rubielu, morodojo, lasinrin, olojubembe, fele, gbagidari, dagidagi, papauya, efon, ayin, ewura and esuru.
 The land also produces some of the best vegetables in the country such as ooyo, ebolo, odu, tete, atetedaye, ebure, ogunmo, pobolo, efinrin, worowo, laganran, ajefowo, ewuro, ewurodo, eguku, okan, ogan, and ade.
 Some members of the community are into black-smithery.
 They repair agricultural tools and traps used for local hunting.
-Notable families in this industry are Gbasi, Lerio, Dekanla, Onire Agbelu, Tedimole, Osun, Oisaba and Lejua.
 Some men and women engage in weaving traditional cloths.
 Common among which is awusa, popular in the fifties, which are still used today.
 Others are, eputu, kente, bobadoroye, popeko, wanga, elejiro, okegbere, alubosa, oremeta, esuku, lakoro, omoirin, obamewa, ala, penidiaro and aleleonikuni.
 There are local and nationally known artists of Imesi-ile extraction, but drumming is of important occupations for some residents.
 Many participate in this trade seasonally, especially during the summer period; but they still retain agriculture as part of their vocation.
 Popular local drums are gangan, gangan-un, bata, igbo, ibembe, aje, lukoriji, osirigi, agree, sekere, kiriboto and ayuu.
 In the modern era, there are residents into, masonry, bricklaying, hair and barbing salon, electrical installations, home maintenance and building contractors.